Sheet Pan Honey Mustard Salmon with Rainbow Veggies Recipe

 Nutritional Information

 Each serving provides approximately 320 calories, 28g protein, 18g carbohydrates, and 16g healthy fats.
-The salmon delivers omega-3 fatty acids and high-quality protein, while the rainbow of vegetables contributes fiber, vitamins, and antioxidants.
-The honey mustard glaze adds minimal calories while maximizing flavor, making this a balanced meal that satisfies both nutritionally and taste-wise.
+The salmon delivers omega-3 fatty acids, while the rainbow of vegetables contributes fiber, vitamins, and antioxidants.

 Common Mistakes to Avoid

-The biggest mistake I see is overcrowding the pan – give your ingredients space to roast, not steam!
-Another common issue is adding all the vegetables at once, which leads to some being overcooked while others remain raw.
-Don’t skip the initial 8-minute roasting time for the first vegetables; this timing is crucial for everything finishing together.
-Resist the urge to flip the salmon multiple times – once is plenty and prevents the glaze from staying put.
-Finally, don’t forget to let the dish rest briefly before serving; this prevents the glaze from sliding off and makes for much neater portions.
+The biggest mistake is overcrowding the pan – give your ingredients space to roast, not steam!
+Another issue is adding all the vegetables at once; don’t skip the initial 8-minute roasting time for the first batch of vegetables.
+Resist the urge to flip the salmon multiple times to keep the glaze intact.

 Storage & Reheating Tips

-Store any leftover Sheet Pan Honey Mustard Salmon with Rainbow Veggies in airtight containers in the refrigerator for up to 3 days.
-For best results, store the salmon and vegetables separately to maintain optimal texture.
-When reheating, use a 350°F oven for 8-10 minutes rather than the microwave to preserve the salmon’s flaky texture and prevent the vegetables from becoming mushy.
-You can also enjoy the salmon cold in salads – it’s absolutely delicious!
-For meal prep, this recipe can be partially prepared by cutting vegetables and making the glaze up to 2 days ahead.
+Store in airtight containers in the refrigerator for up to 3 days.
+When reheating, use a 350°F oven for 8-10 minutes rather than the microwave to preserve the salmon’s flaky texture.
+For meal prep, you can cut vegetables and make the glaze up to 2 days ahead.

 FAQs

-While this dish is best served fresh, you can prep all the vegetables and make the honey mustard glaze up to 24 hours ahead.
-Store them separately in the refrigerator and assemble just before cooking for the best results.
+You can prep the vegetables and glaze up to 24 hours ahead.
+Store them separately and assemble just before cooking.

 Absolutely!
-The sweet honey balances the mustard beautifully, making it appealing to young palates.
-You can reduce the mustard slightly if your kids are particularly sensitive to tangy flavors.
+The sweet honey balances the mustard beautifully.
+You can reduce the mustard slightly for sensitive palates.

-You can substitute with whole grain mustard or even regular yellow mustard, though the flavor will be milder.
-Dijon provides the best balance of tang and smoothness for the glaze.
+You can substitute with whole grain or regular yellow mustard, though the flavor will be milder.

 Conclusion